peterqlyon/peterqlyon/README.md

 - 👋 Hi, I’m @peterqlyon
-- I’m interested in Data Science, Music, and Traveling.
+- I’m interested in Data Science, Music, and Traveling
+- I'm an RPCV frorm Micronesia and Guatemala
-- I’m currently learning Python, Power BI, SQL, and Tableau. looking to learn other programming languages and Looker.
+- I’m currently learning Python, Power BI, SQL, and Tableau.
+-  - Also I'm looking to learn other programming languages like R and Java Script and BI platforms like Looker -
 - How to reach me reach out to me?
-[LinkedIn](https://www.linkedin.com/in/peterqlyon/) or on Here.
+[LinkedIn](https://www.linkedin.com/in/peterqlyon/) or on here
 - ⚡ Fun fact: I've been to the bottom of the Grand Canyon